OneSearch EMEA Privacy Notice

 You have the right to complain about our collection and use of your Personal Data.
 If you wish to exercise any of these rights, you can do so at any time by contacting us through the methods described in Section 11 (“Contact us”) below.

 If you do have any concerns related to processing of Personal Data then please feel free to contact us (see details in Section 11 below) directly to try to resolve your concern.
-Without prejudice to any other rights you may have, you also have the right to file a complaint against us with the Irish Data Protection Commission, Verizon Media’s lead supervisory authority.
+Without prejudice to any other rights you may have, you also have the right to file a complaint against us with the Irish Data Protection Commission, Yahoo’s lead supervisory authority.
 You can also complain to your local supervisory authority.
 Click here to find your local European supervisory authority.

 9. International data processing